-Next, a prince openly flirting with his bodyguard when he’s supposed to be trying to hide his sexuality.
+Next, the prince was openly flirting with his bodyguard when he’s supposed to be trying to hide his sexuality.
 That’s just odd cause most DL people def try to pick you up in ways that seem inconspicuous or can be seen as just two guys chatting because guys do have guy friends after all.
 Also if Ajax was vindictive enough he could just out him.
 It just seemed so wrong for someone that afraid to be out, knowing his parents were in town, to flirt openly in a store with witnesses when he knew he’d be stuck with him for years maybe.
 At the very least months.
 And I feel like I must’ve skimmed over the part where Ryden’s age was mentioned but if he’s trying not to be caught out as gay surely he knows how to flirt with a woman so him being flustered about it seemed odd.
 Like he should be practised at faking it having had to do it in his home country for more than half his life.

 Then there’s the poem bit.
 There is no way someone can be that obvious in a poem, invite you over after and have all your friends and bodyguard tell you they want you and you’re like nah he just wants to work on a project.
 And then when he proves this is not what he wants you go back a second time.
 And, don’t bother to tell your bodyguard that you’re going or that he and your friends were right about the first encounter.
 It’s hard to like someone that stubborn/unintelligent and it ruined the pivotal scene it produced because you could see it coming a mile away.
 It felt to forced.
 Like we need drama and tension let’s create a rescue event even if a simple ‘yeah you were right Ajax, he did want more’ could’ve prevented it.
 It’s hard for me to wrap my head around this when, I’m assuming he’s old enough to drink so 21 at the youngest, surely after a year or so on his own he has learned some life skills to read between the lines.
 He understands Shakespeare after all so he has a grasp on the intricacies of the English language.

 Two inconsistencies that stand out were Ryden making a comment when he saw him in the book store.
 Almost like he assumed Ajax was probably book smart and this made him sexier.
 But Ajax is all sorts of hating the class material so why was he in the bookstore in the first place then if he isn’t booksmart at all?
 The only reason was so that Ryden could flirt with him and I’ve already expressed my view on that.
 Then when Ajax makes him breakfast later and goes to the shower Ryden eats, even scrapes the bits left over in the trash but then when Ajax asks did he eat after his shower and there is a bit of a chair malfunction, Ajax feeds him and makes a joke about not being his servant.
-Like the previous eating hadn’t even happened.
+It was like the previous eating hadn’t even happened.
 Clearly it had as the author mentions ‘second helping’ but I still don’t see how Ajax couldn’t tell food was missing and why Ryden didn’t just come out with it.

 Another one was if Ryden’s parents are spying what he does on both his phone and his laptop how is he on grindr?
 Apparently he has a burner phone but this is only mentioned the one time when he goes to meet that classmate he shouldn’t have seen specifically to drum up some tension because he left his real phone at the house so now Ajax had no way to contact him.
 Now if he was often on this other phone and it had been written into the plot for more than this one scene I’m here for it, but otherwise I”m like how is it possible if his phone is being spied on?